oplS16projects/SpaceXplore/README.md

 We're designing a 2D space shooting game that uses graphics and sound to make it fun and interesting.
 The user will be able to control a spaceship and the purpose of the game is to avoid the obstacles that are ahead.

 ### Analysis
 To allow the user to move the spacecraft anywhere on the screen we will use cons, car and cdr.
 Use FoldL for handling situations when the health of the spacecraft is low or when the the spacecraft hits an object.
 Use recusion to create multiple obstacles.
-We will use inheritance and map .....................
+We will use map to update the position of the asteroids, shooting and the starfield.

 ### Data set or other source materials